Communote/communote.github.io/doc/user_functions_write_notes.md

 As you are writing or editing a note, Communote automatically saves what is typed into the editor.
 You will then see a sign "Saved" with a date below the editor.
 If you need to take a break or your work has been interrupted, the last save will automatically be loaded into the editor as you open it again.
 You will then be able to see the message "Backup has been loaded" below the editor.
 You can also click "cancel" if you don't need the autosave anymore.

-**Note:** Communote only saved one autosave per note.
+**Note:** Communote only saves one autosave per note.
 If you start a new note in another browser, the former backup will be overwritten.

 ![](images/editor_autosave.png)